 Lyn Brooks MA Child & Adolescent Psychotherapist UKCP, MBACP

 Hello and welcome to my page.
-I am a fully accredited Integrative Child & Adolescent Psychotherapist, with ten years experience of working with children, young people, parents and families.I feel very strongly that children and young people should have access to support at the time they are experiencing the difficulties to prevent issues possibly being carried into adulthood.
+I am a fully accredited Integrative Child & Adolescent Psychotherapist, with twelve years experience of working with children, young people, parents and families.I feel very strongly that children and young people should have access to support at the time they are experiencing the difficulties to prevent issues possibly being carried into adulthood.

 I offer a safe, nurturing space where children and young people can explore and address distressing feelings.Your child maybe struggling to manage issues at school, family relationships, bereavement or family breakdown, such as divorce.
 These are the times that children need a safe, confidential space to express and make sense of their feelings and behaviours.
 This can lead to a better understanding of their troubling thoughts and feelings so they can learn healthier ways of relating and managing.
 I draw on a wide range of creative interventions and therapeutic approaches to provide a way forward specifically suited to your child's needs.